mozilla/ichnaea/docs/api/index.rst

 Services API
 ============

-The service APIs accept data submission for geolocation stumbling as well as reporting a location based on IP addresses, cell or WiFi networks.
+The service APIs accept data submission for geolocation stumbling as well as reporting a location based on IP addresses, cell, or WiFi networks.

-New client developments should use the :ref:`api_region_latest`, :ref:`api_geolocate_latest` or :ref:`api_geosubmit_latest` APIs.
+New client developments should use the :ref:`api_region_latest`, :ref:`api_geolocate_latest`, or :ref:`api_geosubmit_latest` APIs.

 Requesting an API Key
 =====================

-The key has a daily usage limit of about 100,000 requests.
+The api key has a set daily usage limit of about 100,000 requests.
 As we aren't offering a commercial service, please note that we do not make any guarantees about the accuracy of the results or the availability of the service.

 Please make sure that you actually need the raw API access to perform geolocation lookups.
 If you just need to get location data from your web application, you can directly use the `HTML5 API
 <https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation>`_.